clglavan/private-notes/readme.md

 Send private notes over the internet as one time links that destroy themselves after they are read.
 Optionally chose a password for your note.

 This repo wishes to provide an open-source alternative for managed solutions of similar usecase.
-Advantages include future possibility for branding and contents of messages being saved on the organization's own cloud resources.
+Advantages include the contents of messages being saved on the organization's own cloud resources and future possibility for custom branding.

 # Getting started